 Pro Tip: Photographs make a huge difference in your online dating profile!
 Choose a recent, flattering, and clear photo that reflects your interests.

 Some services, like eHarmony and SilverSingles, use sophisticated algorithms that help you find that special someone.
 Some dating services cost money, and others are free.
 Online dating is a great option for people who want to meet someone outside their social circle.
 No matter what service you use, it’s important to be cautious when talking to strangers on the internet.
 Online dating services have come a long way in making sure users are legitimate, but you should still be safe.
 Do not give over any personal data, especially financial information, to somebody you don’t know and always have the first in-person date at a public location.

-Speed dating is a relatively new method that allows singles to meet a large group of potential partners in a short period of time.
+Speed dating allows singles to meet a large group of potential partners in a short period of time.
 These short “dates” can last anywhere from 90 seconds to five minutes, after which a new participant takes their seat for your next short date.

 This is a much less time-consuming method of dating than going on multiple blind dates.
 Since the dates are so short, this is a great way to have fun and practice your social skills so when you do meet a possible connection, you can present your best side.

 Speed dating can take place in public, like a coffee shop or bar, or it can take place online, and there are often senior-specific speed dating events.
 You can find events by searching online or checking local event listings.

 Anyone who’s ever seen episodes of “The Love Boat” knows what a cruise can lead to.
 In addition to a possible love connection, travel can be relaxing and rewarding.